MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 production with a simple use case.

 This tutorial describes the different steps from training the model to Shapash SmartPredictor deployment.
-A tutorial more detailed, will go further to help you getting started with the SmartPredictor Object.
+A more detailed tutorial allows you to know more about the SmartPredictor Object.

-Contents: - Build a Regressor - Compile Shapash SmartExplainer - Compile Shapash SmartExplainer to SmartPredictor - Save Shapash Smartpredictor Object in pickle file - Make a prediction
+Contents: - Build a Regressor - Compile Shapash SmartExplainer - From Shapash SmartExplainer to SmartPredictor - Save Shapash Smartpredictor Object in pickle file - Make a prediction